Skip navigation

 Course summary

-Please check the Sheffield Hallam University website for the latest information.
-This course is moving into one of our new buildings at City campus.
-Teaching will mainly be delivered at our Collegiate campus until December 2024 while we get our new facilities ready.
-From January 2025 you will study in brand new facilities at City campus.
+Please check the Sheffield Hallam University website for the latest information This course is moving into one of our new buildings at City campus.
+Teaching will be delivered at our Collegiate campus during the 2024/25 academic year while we get our new facilities ready.
+After that you will study in brand new facilities at City campus.
 Course summary

 • visiting speakers